 The loss of the ‘th’ sound will be no skin off the nose for English thugs.
 They have long sidestepped the socially thorny ‘th’ through the blustery art of th-fronting (they proudly catapult their f’s and v’s forth with skilled flicks of the lips).
 The problem facing English thugs (chavs, geezers, hoodies) is not whether they love their mother or muvver: it is the inferior quality of their thuggery (compared to their Eastern European counterparts).

 An acquaintance of mine said she would be scared if she saw a group of Lithuanian thugs (marozai) walking towards her at night; she would avoid eye contact, put her head down and hope for the best.
 She told me she would cross the street to avoid contact with Polish marozai.
-Worst of all are Russian marozai: they are so brutal, she said, she would go all the way round the block rather than risk an encounter with them.
+Worst of all, however, are Russian marozai: they are so brutal, she said, she would go all the way round the block rather than risk an encounter with them.

 Lithuanian thugs can be scary but there is at least a ritualized element to their aggression: violence brews (before a flurry of kicks and punches ensue).
 Violence for an English thug is tantamount to a fit of hatefulness; it has no ritualistic value or symbolic pretext (the first punch often comes from behind, lunges out of nowhere).
 In this respect, Emu was an exemplary English thug: the tinselly puppet’s violent behaviour was sociopathy dressed up as light entertainment.